I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_resource_allocation_info_0022.md

 ## Members

-`AdditionalDataAlignment`

-The additional data alignment.

-`AdditionalDataHeaderAlignment`
+`ResourceDataSize`

-The data alignment of the additional header.
+The data size of  the resource.

 `AdditionalDataHeaderSize`